Skip to content

 Shelby Bell | May 25, 2018

-Have you thought about what the materials you use every day were in a previous life?
+What things that can be recycled?
+Have you thought about this and of those items you use every day, what they may have been in a previous life?
 The fleece jacket you’re wearing right now may have been made with recycled plastic from water bottles.
 Or, the tissues next to your desk may be made from recycled computer paper.
 On past blog posts, we’ve focused a lot on how, why and what to recycle, but below we discuss what happens to your materials after you toss them in your recycling bin!
 Continue reading to learn the many uses your recycled materials have.

 CARDBOARD